Christian-Vasilev/laravel-database-exports/README.md

 1. Download or checkout the latest copy from here (https://github.com/Christian-Vasilev/laravel-database-exports).
 2. If you have not renamed the `.env.example` file to `.env`, you should do that now.
 3. Set port and database in `.env` file.
-4. Run the following command to seed the data `php artisan key:generate`
+4. Run the following command to generate application key `php artisan key:generate`
 5. Run the following command to seed the data `php artisan db:seed`
 6. Run the following command to start your project `php artisan serve`
 7. Go to `http://localhost/`, register and use the export.